ARMmbed/lora-docs/docs/intro-to-lora.md

 There is a lot of buzz about [LoRa](https://www.lora-alliance.org), a wide-area network solution that promises kilometers of range with very low power consumption, a perfect fit for the Internet of Things.
 Telecom operators are rolling out LoRa networks, but because LoRa operates in the [open spectrum](https://en.wikipedia.org/wiki/ISM_band), you can also set up your own network.
 This article discusses the requirements to build a private LoRa network and how to use the network to send data from an ARM mbed end-node to the cloud.

+<span class="notes">**Note on LoRa vs. LoRaWAN:** Technically, we're building a LoRaWAN network in this article.
+LoRa is the modulation technique used (PHY), and LoRaWAN is the network protocol on top of the physical layer (MAC).</span>

 ## Requirements

 A typical LoRa network consists of four parts: devices, gateways, a network service and an application: